perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 ## Do I need to create a MetaCPAN account?

-Only if a) you're an author and you want to modify your profile or b) you want to use the "++" buttons to upvote your favourite modules.
+Only if a) you're an author and you want to modify your profile or b) you want to use the "++" buttons to upvote your favorite modules.

 ## What does this mean moving forward?